top of page

 • Uncertain Future Performance: If the business is in a rapidly changing market or relies heavily on key contracts, an earnout ties payment to actual results rather than projections.

-• Incentivising Seller Involvement: It incentivizes the seller to stay involved and help the business succeed during the transition, especially if success depends heavily on the current owner's expertise.
+• Incentivising Seller Involvement: It incentivises the seller to stay involved and help the business succeed during the transition, especially if success depends heavily on the current owner's expertise.

 7. When should I start planning to sell my business?

 The ideal time to start planning your exit is 3–5 years before you actually want to sell.
-Early preparation is key to maximizing your business's value:
+This gives you time for meaningful business improvement that directly impacts valuation.
+Early preparation is key to maximising your business's value:

 • Building Systems: Buyers pay premium prices for businesses that run smoothly without the owner's constant involvement.
+Building a high-performance work system takes time but dramatically increases your business's market value.
 It takes time to build systems, train managers, and delegate responsibilities.
+An Operating Partner can accelerate this process by embedding operational excellence directly into your organisation.

 • Financial Performance: Showing three years of consistently growing profits commands a much higher price than if you have erratic results.